NBA Trade Rumors: Raptors Should Replace Jonas Valanciunas With Hassan Whiteside, ‘Fadeaway World’ Suggests

 Since the 2018 NBA offseason started, rumors and speculation continue to circulate that the Miami Heat will be parting ways with center Hassan Whiteside.
 After finding himself out of the Heat’s rotation, Whiteside expressed his frustration and publicly stated his desire to join a new team that can give the opportunity to prove himself in the league.

 Heat Head Coach Erik Spoelstra and President Pat Riley tried to fix their relationship with Hassan Whiteside, believing that the disgruntled superstar could still be a part of their long-term plan.
-However, with the emergence of Bam Abedayo and Kelly Olynyk, it remains a big question mark if Miami is still an ideal place to stay for Whiteside.
+However, with the emergence of Bam Abedayo and Kelly Olynyk, it remains a big question mark if Miami is still an ideal place for Whiteside.
 If the Heat make Whiteside available on the trading block, one of the NBA teams who could express interest in acquiring him is the Toronto Raptors

 Fadeaway World suggested that the Raptors should consider replacing Jonas Valanciunas with Hassan Whiteside as their starting center in the upcoming 2018-19 NBA season.